ITECOMMPAY/qa-paracestamol/README.md

 # Demo

-To quickly see Paracetamol in action just:
+To quickly see Paracestamol in action just:

 1. Clone the repo
 2. Do `composer install`
-3. Execute `php ./paracetamol run acceptance ./tests/ 4`
+3. Execute `php ./paracestamol run acceptance ./tests/ 4`

 # Installation